Israel is vaccinating so fast it’s running out of vaccine

 Those attributes in turn make Israel an attractive pilot case for the pharmaceutical companies.
 Pfizer, which has a strong presence in the country and an intimate understanding of its universal health-care system, views Israel as a “test case,” said Ran Nir-Paz, an associate professor of infectious diseases at Hadassah Hospital in Jerusalem, “a kind of proof of concept to show that the vaccines work.”

-Human rights organizations have called on the country to extend it capacities to assist in supplying doses to the almost 5 million Palestinians who live in the Israeli-occupied West Bank or in the blockaded Gaza, where cases are also surging.
-Israeli officials rejected claims that they are obliged to provide vaccination to the territories, saying only that they will donate vaccines after their own citizens have been covered.

 The fast-paced rollout of Israel’s vaccine program has resulted in confusion about who is authorized to receive the shots.
-Individuals aged 60 and over are officially eligible, but news and social media have reported accounts of younger recipients and VIPs being inoculated.
+Individuals age 60 and over are officially eligible, but news and social media have reported accounts of younger recipients and VIPs being inoculated.

-“Some of the ministers have gotten vaccinated and we have anecdotal stories of people younger than 60 who got the vaccine, where you ask yourself, how did that happen?” said Ronit Calderon-Margalit, a professor of epidemiology at Hadassah-Hebrew University Braun School of Public Health.
+“Some of the ministers have gotten vaccinated, and we have anecdotal stories of people younger than 60 who got the vaccine, where you ask yourself, how did that happen?” said Ronit Calderon-Margalit, a professor of epidemiology at Hadassah-Hebrew University Braun School of Public Health.
 “I don’t exactly know how the priorities are being set, so in that sense there is no transparency.”

 The vaccine program, which was launched with Netanyahu getting the first shot on television, has inevitably become enveloped in politics.
-The program is unfolding as Israel preps for its fourth general election in March.
+The program is unfolding as Israel prepares for its fourth general election in two years in March.

 Netanyahu is counting on the vaccine’s program to bolster his popularity, which has plummeted during the pandemic.
 In addition to tweeting its progress, the prime minister has repeatedly touted his personal contacts with the heads of Pfizer and Moderna.